Royals On A Mission: Kate Middleton, Prince William, And Prince Harry Shed Light On Mental Health

 Marjorie Wallace, chief executive of the mental health charity SANE, said that these public ad campaigns have become more impactful when celebrities promote them.

-“Princes William and Harry speak from their experience of loss and sorry,” she said in an interview with The Associated Press.
+“Princes William and Harry speak from their experience of loss and sorry,” she said in an interview with the Associated Press.

 Prince Harry has been doing his part to end the stigma.
 He completed a course in helping those with mental health struggles, according to People.
 Harry underwent two days of training to help mental health sufferers when he volunteered at the British Army’s Personal Recovery Unit last year.